-Homeownership comes with many expected costs.
+Homeownership comes with many expected costs, then it comes with unexpected home repairs.
 You know you have to make a down payment, a monthly mortgage, insurance premiums, taxes and so on.
 However, not all costs associated with owning a home are so predictable.
 You also have to consider major home repairs that come out of nowhere, which can seriously upset your budget.

 Whether it’s a damaged roof, a flooded floor, or any other kind of emergency, having a financial plan in place will make the whole situation much less stressful.
 Here are a few different ways homeowners can prepare for the costs of unexpected major repairs.

 As with any expense, it’s ideal to pay for emergency home repairs without racking up tons of credit card debt.
 The best way to achieve this is by starting an emergency repair fund, which is essentially a personal savings account.
 Whether you keep a cash jar at home or use a bank account, set aside a certain amount of money each year or month.
 Some experts suggest allocating 1 to 3 percent of your home’s value to your emergency repair fund each year.
 That is, if your home is valued at $230,000, you would put at least $2,300 per year in your fund.
 Others recommend saving 10 percent of your mortgage payment each month.

 If you already have an emergency repair fund, keep building it until you hit at least $5,000, which is enough to cover many common home repairs.
 However, there are some repairs that cost much more than $5,000, so it’s a good idea to keep saving indefinitely if you can work it into your budget.
 Plus, if you keep saving, you won’t be back where you started if another repair comes your way before you’ve built the fund back up.